middyjs/middy/docs/middlewares.md

 ## [urlEncodeBodyParser](/src/middlewares/urlEncodeBodyParser.js)

-Automatically parses HTTP requests with URL encoded body (typically the result of a form submit).
+Automatically parses HTTP requests with URL-encoded body (typically the result of a form submit).

 ### Options